 The “create-your-own” internship

 Not every internship is advertised or even premeditated.
 Katie had always been interested in event planning and wanted to find a summer internship that would allow her to build upon her natural organizational skills and love for detail.
 So she polished her résumé, put on a professional outfit, and stopped by her local Chamber of Commerce to learn more about event planners in her hometown.
 After a friendly conversation with the director, Katie proposed an internship that would benefit the Chamber in its event-planning efforts.
 The director was delighted to take on Katie as an intern in the small office of just four employees.

 Katie’s main job was to contact companies and encourage them to attend events.
 She also helped plan and execute fun outings, ribbon-cutting ceremonies, and golf tournaments.
 Her experience working for a small organization allowed Katie to take on a variety of responsibilities and make several great contacts.
 Through her internship, Katie learned how to speak comfortably with professionals.
 This skill helped her find her current full-time job and helps her communicate effectively with her boss.
 Creating her own internship was an important part of Katie’s career exploration.
 The experience helped her refine her career interests and eventually led her to the field of human resources, where she works today.

-The startup company internship
+The start-up company internship

-Similar to a create-your-own internship, interning for a startup company presents many opportunities to take initiative and contribute.
-Sarah interned at a startup design studio in Nashville, Tennessee, during the summer after her junior year.
-As a graphic design major, she initially applied to a larger graphic design firm.
+Similar to a create-your-own internship, interning for a start-up company presents many opportunities to take initiative and contribute.
+Sarah interned at a start-up design studio in Nashville, Tennessee, during the summer after her junior year.
+As a Graphic Design major, she initially applied to a larger graphic design firm.
 However, she was not selected.
 Although disappointed, she took the rejection as an opportunity to intern with a start-up.
 As the only intern at her company, Sarah took on the responsibilities of a professional staff member.
 She created designs to print on clothing, tote bags, aprons, and canvases.
 The company uses her designs to this day.

 At start-up companies where it's necessary to wear many different hats, Sarah cultivated a skill set of initiative, flexibility, and problem-solving.
 She also enhanced her design skills and gained experience in the field.
 Sarah did so well in her internship that the start-up company offered her a full-time position as a designer, which she began the summer after she graduated.
 And that big firm that didn’t hire her?
 She applied again to their internship program, and they offered her a position.
 She accepted a five-week internship before starting her full-time job.
-Sarah credits the skills she learned in her internship with the startup company as a main factor in receiving the offer with the bigger firm.
+Sarah credits the skills she learned in her internship with the start-up as a main factor in receiving the offer with the bigger firm.

 The research internship

 A research internship is unlike any other internship experience.
 Students have the ability to impact findings about current societal questions under the supervision of a lead researcher.
 Tyler was interested in medical school, so his advisors suggested he obtain an internship to make him a stronger candidate.
 Tyler applied for a summer internship studying Alzheimer’s disease at a university near his hometown.
 During his 10-week internship, he studied the potential causes of Alzheimer’s with a team of researchers and worked in a lab under the supervision of a professor.
 The internship gave Tyler an opportunity to contribute to research in his field of interest.

 After completing the internship, Tyler was even more convinced of his desire to pursue medical school.
 He believed that his internship experience made him stand out against other applicants.
 In his applications, he discussed how his research increased his passion for understanding diseases and helping people overcome them.

-No matter which type of internship experience interests you, make it a priority to find the career and internship offices when you arrive at college.
+No matter which type of internship experience interests you most, make it a priority to find the career and internship offices when you arrive at college.
 From there you can get to know your career counselor, who can help you determine which career fields and internship opportunities could be right for you.
 And now that you know so many exist, the sky is the limit.
 Embrace the word “internship” each time you hear it—and you will hear it a lot.
 As you’ve seen in the examples above, it’s often the bridge to a bright future.